TylerTemp/SaintsBuild/README.md

     }

 #if UNITY_EDITOR
-    public void EditorOnPostProcessScene(bool isBuilding)
+    public void EditorOnPostProcess(PostProcessInfo postProcessInfo)
     {
-        if (isBuilding)  // in building process, Unity will call this function and apply changes to build result {
+        if (postProcessInfo.IsBuilding)  // in building process, Unity will call this function and apply changes to build result
+        {
             CleanUpExample();
         }